 \section{Introduction}

-Object manipulation, particularly picking and placing, is a highly researched field in robotics~\cite{lobbezooReinforcementLearningPick2021a}~\cite{kleebergerSurveyLearningBasedRobotic2020}~\cite{leePickandPlaceTacklingRobotic2021}~\cite{zhangGraspStackingDeep2020a}.
-Different applications lead to a variety of challenges such as limited workspace, tight tolerances affecting error margins, object quantity, and shape diversity.
-Thus, one of the main problems to be solved is the precise positioning of objects at target poses \cite{berscheidSelfSupervisedLearningPrecise2020a}, which is especially difficult when the items cannot be grasped from the top, e.g., with a suction gripper, due to sensitive surfaces, necessitating side grasping.
+Object manipulation, particularly picking and placing, is a highly researched field in robotics~\cite{lobbezooReinforcementLearningPick2021a, kleebergerSurveyLearningBasedRobotic2020, leePickPlaceTacklingRobotic2022,zhangGraspStackingDeep2020a}.
+The different applications lead to a variety of challenges such as limited workspace, tight tolerances affecting error margins, object quantity, and shape diversity.
+Thus, one of the main problems is the precise positioning of objects at target poses \cite{berscheidSelfSupervisedLearningPrecise2020a}, which is especially difficult when dealing with restrictions of touching the top surface, e.g., with a suction gripper, due to sensitive or irregular surfaces, necessitating top-down, side grasping.
 This scenario arises in sectors such as electronics production, automotive manufacturing, or also archaeology in the reconstruction of historical artifacts.

-The aforementioned challenges can partially be tackled by dense packing methods \cite{wangDenseRoboticPacking2022} \cite{renAutonomousOrePacking2024}.
-However, current work in this field has its limitations and does not consider, e.g., adjacent relations between objects or the need for sufficient space for the gripper's operation due to the side-grasping restriction.
-Furthermore, existing methods do not strictly follow a given assembly sequence of the objects to be placed to keep adjacent relations between neighbors and minimize deviation from it.
+The aforementioned challenges are partially tackled by dense packing methods \cite{wangDenseRoboticPacking2022}, \cite{renAutonomousOrePacking2024}.
+However, current work in this field has its limitations and does not consider, e.g., contactless, adjacent relations between objects, or the need for sufficient space between the objects for the gripper's operation due to the top-down, side-grasping restriction.

-In this paper, we propose a reinforcement learning (RL) approach to enable a robotic manipulator to place objects closely together according to a layout that defines neighbor constraints between the objects.
-Our approach learns to maximize the resulting assembly compactness as well as the number of collisions between the objects and the gripper.
-From an initial grasping position, our agent tries to place an arbitrary shaped object as close as possible to its desired position according to a given layout while considering neighbor constraints to previously placed objects.
-Furthermore, after successfully placing the object, it retracts the gripper from the placement position while avoiding further collisions with objects in its vicinity.
-By design, our RL agent is able to handle sub-optimal grasps resulting from arbitrary yaw rotations of the object during the picking process.
+In this paper, we propose a reinforcement learning (RL) approach to enable robotic manipulators to place objects closely together according to a layout that defines adjacency constraints between the objects.
+Our approach learns to maximize the resulting assembly compactness while ensuring a collision-free placement of all objects.
+From an initial grasping position, our agent tries to place an arbitrary shaped object as close as possible to its desired position according to a given layout while considering adjacency constraints to previously placed objects.
+By design, our RL agent is able to handle sub-optimal grasps resulting from arbitrary yaw orientations of the object during the picking process.